Manzanita Lake Camping Cabins Overview

 There are a variety of cabin types available, including a one-room cabin that sleeps three, a two-room cabin that sleeps six, and a one-room bunkhouse that sleeps up to eight people.

-Each cabin has a double bed and/or bunk beds with a three inch firm mattress, propane heat, lockable door, lantern, picnic table, fire ring and a bear-proof food storage locker.
+Each cabin has a double bed and/or bunk beds with a three inch firm mattress, lockable door, picnic table, fire ring and a bear-proof food storage locker.
 These are rustic cabins with no bedding or linens provided, so please bring your own.
 The one-room and two-room cabins also have a table and chairs.

 Please note that the one-room cabin has a double bed that sleeps two, with a third person on the floor in a sleeping bag,